AdrianD-B/SmartHome/README.md

 ## 1) Introduction and system diagram

 These are the build instructions for my Smart Home temperature sensor.
+All homes need to know what the temperature is in each room of the building.
+This project is meant to be paired with another sensor to compare the readings to keep the same temperature throughout the establishment.

 ![image](https://user-images.githubusercontent.com/54862231/70490061-65fd3e00-1acb-11ea-9887-3e3e3a16a493.png)

 ## 2) Budget

 ![Screenshot_3](https://user-images.githubusercontent.com/54862231/67780749-eba5bc80-fa3c-11e9-9051-c0d799068fd1.png)

+# Important notes
+do not buy the amaon micro usb cable.
+It did not fit in the stm32 port. use this as a replacement: https://www.amazon.ca/Hama-C%C3%A2ble-micro-USB-m%C3%A2le/dp/B002XLOKPK

 ## 3) Time commitment